TheHound/brg-blog/_posts/2023-06-20-data-sync-patterns.md

 # Solutions
 ## Who gives a shit
 Its important to note this isn't something that always needs to be solved.
-All solutions that actually sovle the problem in a reasonable manner increase the complexity.
+All solutions that actually solve the problem in a reasonable manner increase the complexity.
 Maybe this code is called every minute doing the exact same thing and missing a run or two doesn't matter.
 Don't invent requirements of consistency where they do not exist.
 ## Verify after publish
 The idea behind this is to always publish addition information to queue with a delay.
 The listening application can then verify the data,
 ![Diagram of Application publishes to Queue while listener consumes from queue and calls to application to verify](/assets/img/2023-06-20-data-sync-patterns-1.png)